 Should you or your staffs have any questions about our approach or other aspects of our collective DATA Act oversight activities, please do not hesitate to contact me at (202) 514-3435.

 Sincerely,

-Michael E. Horowitz Chair, Council of the Inspectors General on Integrity and Efficiency Inspector General, U.S. Department of Justice cc: The Honorable David Mader, Controller, OMB The Honorable Gene Dodaro, Comptroller General, GAO
+Michael E. Horowitz

+Chair, Council of the Inspectors General on Integrity and Efficiency cc: The Honorable David Mader, Controller, OMB